 Parenting is one of the toughest jobs in the world.
 There’s no rehearsal.
 No interview process.
-You haven’t a clue what it’s going to be like, and suddenly, you’re hired.
+You really don’t have a clue as to what it’s going to be like but you sign up for it anyway and suddenly, despite your lack of experience, you’re hired.

-Sure… B]before kids came along, you found a few annoying things about your partner.
-But those rolled off your back pretty well.
-The good far outweighed the annoying.
+Sure… before kids came along, you found a few annoying things about your partner, but those rolled off your back because the good far outweighed the annoying.
 So he’s a little loud and yells at the television.
 Or she spends a lot of her free time with her mother.
-You’ve loved each other and believe you have a solid marriage, firmly believing that, “When it’s time, we’ll have kids.
+She works longer hours than she needs to, or he is a bit too extravagant with money.
+But you love each other deeply, know you have a solid marriage. and firmly believe that, “When it’s time, we’ll have kids.
 And it’ll be great.”

 So you bring your first bundle of joy home (let’s call him Spencer) and slowly but surely, those very issues can rear their heads as virtual monsters.
 The things that were once tolerable suddenly seem intolerable.

 “I need you to stop yelling at the TV.
 You’re making the baby cry.”

 “Your mother’s always over here all weekend.
 Not only does she spoil Spencer, I want to do things as a family, just us, on my days off.”

 Not only do your partner’s habits affect your life, now you may likely fear how they’ll affect your child’s life.
 Instead of feeling closer as parents, you may realize these differences reflect the way your own parents did things so it’s normal for you.
 Or perhaps the opposite; you’re determined to not do it the way your parents did.
 And then.. each of you gets defensive.

 For example…the television yeller?

 “My family always yelled a lot.
 There’s nothing wrong with that.
 We express ourselves.
 It’s healthy.”

 If you’re having mom over a lot?

 “We’re a close family.
 We always had someone over at the house– an aunt, cousins — our house stayed full of people all the time.
 I have great memories growing up like that.”